mcroitor/metadb/README.md

 # metadb
-Create PHP description of database
+This CLI script creates description of database in PHP language.
+This case is usefull in development, when an IDE with autocomplete is used.